-Webster Lake periodically experiences cyanobacteria blooms in summer.
-Webster Lake is listed by the NH DES as a low priority for TMDL development.
-This preliminary ranking is based on the waterbody impairment and whether the pollutants pose a threat to human health or to federally listed, threatened or endangered species (NHDES, 2008a).
+Hoods Pond (NHLAK700061203-03-01) is listed on the 2006, 2008 and 2010 303(d) list as having a primary contact recreation use impairment due to the presence of hepatotoxic cyanobacteria (NHDES, 2006, 2008b, 2010b).
+Hoods Pond periodically experiences cyanobacteria blooms in summer.
+Hoods Pond is listed by the NHDES as a low priority for TMDL development.
+This preliminary ranking is based on the waterbody impairment and whether the pollutants pose a threat to human health or to federally listed, threatened or endangered species (NHDES, 2010a).
 The final ranking takes into account public interest/support, availability of resources for development, administrative or legal factors, and likelihood of implementation.
-When the 2006 and 2008 303(d) lists were prepared, it was unknown if funding would be available for development of this TMDL; consequently it was given a low ranking at the time.
+When the 303(d) lists were prepared, it was unknown if funding would be available for development of this TMDL; consequently it was given a low ranking at the time.
 Designated use impairment is also ranked.
-Primary contact recreation is listed as marginally impaired (category 5-M) due to hepatotoxic cyanobacteria.
-It is likely that the impairment observed in Webster Lake is attributable to nutrient enrichment, specifically TP.
-Control of TP sources to Webster Lake should therefore improve conditions related to hepatotoxic cyanobacteria.
+Hoods Pond is listed as marginally impaired (category 5-M) for primary contact recreation due to the presence of hepatotoxic cyanobacteria.
+It is likely that the impairments observed in Hoods Pond are attributable to nutrient enrichment, specifically TP.
+Control of TP sources to Hoods Pond should therefore improve conditions related to hepatoxic cyanobacteria such that designated uses are supported.
 A summary of the impairments and causes of impairment are presented in Table 2-1.